flutter/flutter/docs/contributing/Tree-hygiene.md

 The "contributed tests" are:

 * Those in the [`customer_testing`](https://github.com/flutter/tests) shard on `flutter/flutter` PRs.
 * Additional test suites that we have been allowed to run but that are not public.
-(Notably, Google allows us to run several tens of thousands of [[proprietary tests|Understanding Google Testing]] on each commit.)
+(Notably, Google allows us to run several tens of thousands of [proprietary tests](https://github.com/flutter/flutter/wiki/Understanding-Google-Testing) on each commit.)

 There are no exemptions to this policy, because these tests run in our CI and breaking them will close the tree.

-In cases where these tests pass but we can nonetheless imagine reasonable scenarios where developers would be affected negatively, by courtesy, once the change has landed, engineers are encouraged to announce the changes by sending an e-mail to [flutter-announce@](https://groups.google.com/g/flutter-announce), a message to the `#announcements` channel on our [[Chat]], and tagging the relevant issues with the [**c: API break** label](https://github.com/flutter/flutter/labels/c%3A%20API%20break) (such that they will be included in our release notes).
+In cases where these tests pass but we can nonetheless imagine reasonable scenarios where developers would be affected negatively, by courtesy, once the change has landed, engineers are encouraged to announce the changes by sending an e-mail to [flutter-announce@](https://groups.google.com/g/flutter-announce), a message to the `#announcements` channel on our [Chat](Chat.md), and tagging the relevant issues with the [**c: API break** label](https://github.com/flutter/flutter/labels/c%3A%20API%20break) (such that they will be included in our release notes).
 However, we do not consider these breaking changes.
 (One reason to do this would be if we see our own tests being significantly affected, even if no contributed test actually fails.)

 ### 2. Evaluate the breaking change

 If your change counts as a breaking change, seriously consider whether it is truly necessary and beneficial.
-Consider writing a [[design document|Design Documents]].
+Consider writing a [design document](Design-Documents.md).
 Discuss it with your code reviewer.
-Raise it in [[Chat]].
+Raise it in [Chat](Chat.md).

 ### 3. Prepare your change.